TroyWilliams3687/documentos/en/documents/md_doc_system.md

 ## Document Structure

-The Markdown document structure can be as simple or complex as is requred.
+The Markdown document structure can be as simple or complex as is required.
 At its most basic, the documents, assets (images, videos, data files, etc.), templates, css and configuration files should be stored within a language folder (I typically use a 2-digit ISO code).

 Basic English structure: